fullstakgeneral/Meet-Landing-Page-/README.md

 * MeetPage.html
 * MeetPage.css
 * directoryImages
-  -contains all images used in this project.
+ -this contains all images used in this project.